Father of the Bride Speech Tips: How to Write, Deliver and Stay Composed

 Managing Emotions: Practical Techniques to Stay Composed

-If you do start tearing up, use a simple three step recovery.
-Pause.
+If you do start tearing up, use a simple three-step recovery: Pause.
 Sip some water.
 Say a reset line.
 A short, honest sentence like, "Excuse me, I am just very proud," is enough.
-It gives you a moment to collect yourself and lets the audience know you are okay.
-People are not judging you for crying.
-They are rooting for you.
-For more support on managing emotions and staying composed, additional resources can be helpful.
+People are not judging you for crying; they are rooting for you.

 Microphone Etiquette: Technical Tips for Confidence

 You might not think much about the microphone, but handling it correctly makes a huge difference.
-A microphone can make the difference between sounding warm and confident or sounding nervous and distant.
-Poor mic technique can muffle your voice or create feedback, and it has very little to do with your personality.
+Poor mic technique can muffle your voice or create feedback.
+For a full list of technical best practices, read our Microphone Etiquette — Mic Handling and Sound Tips.

 The 3:1 Rule and Distance